terramate-io/terramate-example-code-generation/README.md

 Open the URL on the browser to check the running service.

-To avoid unnecessary charges to your account we can destroy all stacks:
+To avoid unnecessary charges to your account let's destroy all stacks:

 ```
 terramate run --reverse -- terraform destroy